-- 9.1 Prior to flight OO's should work with the pilot to ensure that the declaration loaded into the FR is correct in all aspects for the planned task.
-As good practice, the OO should review with the pilot the common errors given in 2.6 that are likely to spoil a claim. - 9.2 Transferring the flight data file
+9.1 Prior to flight OO's should work with the pilot to ensure that the declaration loaded into the FR is correct in all aspects for the planned task.
+If there is more than one FR in the glider, make a list of which device(s) named by the pilot are to record the task per SC3-2.0b or 3.0e.
+An OO should act as a mentor to the new badge pilot, reviewing the common errors given in 2.6 that are likely to spoil a claim.

-The OO must be able to identify the flight data files as being from the flight concerned.
+9.2 Transferring the flight data file The OO must be able to identify the flight data files as being from the flight concerned.
 The OO shall transfer the flight data file as soon as practicable after landing, especially if the pilot, glider, or task is to change for the next flight.
 If a laptop computer is available or the FR downloads directly to portable storage media such as a memory stick, the flight data may be transferred without disturbing the installation of the FR.
 If this cannot be done, the OO shall check and break any seal to the glider, then take the FR to a computer to transfer the flight data.
-If more than one FR is carried, each must be checked to ensure that the last declaration, either in the FR or written, applies to the flight.
+If more than one FR is carried, each must be checked to ensure that the declaration, either in the FR or written, applies to the flight.